-cloudscribe Commercial libraries are published as nuget packages just like our open source libraries.
+cloudscribe commercial libraries are published as nuget packages just like our open source libraries.
 You can find all of our libraries on nuget.org, the open source libraries have blue icons and the commercial libraries have green icons.
 The easiest way to get our products is by using our Project Template for Visual Studio, which can create an application configured with our open source and commercial libraries in various configurations based on the options you choose.
 We also have reference sample applications on github that show how to wire up the nuget packages in case you want to integrate our products with existing web applications.
 You can find links to the reference applications in the list below and in the product details listed in our store.
-All of our commercial products are released under our commercial product license.
+All of our commercial products are released under our commercial product license, and an Enterprise licence is also available if you would like to obtain the source code to make further modifications for your own projects (please contact us for details).

 Some of our commercial libraries can be used with any ASP.NET Core MVC application and do not require cloudscribe Core, but all of our commercial libraries work optimally when used with our open source libraries.